dylibso/chicory/docs/docs/usage/host-functions.md

 ### Host Functions

-On its own, Wasm can't do anything but compute.
-It cannot affect the outside world.
-This might seem like a weakness but it's actually Wasm's greatest strength.
-By default, programs are sandboxed and have no capabilities.
-If you want a program to have capabilities, you must provide them.
-This puts you in the seat of the operating system.
-A module can ask for a capability by listing an "import" function in it's bytecode format.
-You can fulfill this import with a host function written in Java.
-Regardless of the language of the module, it can call this Java function when it needs.
+In Wasm, the instance of a module is generally regarded as the _guest_, and the surrounding runtime environment is usually called the _host_.

+For example, an application using Chicory as a library would be the host to a Wasm module you have instantiated.

+In previous section, we saw that Wasm modules may _export_ functions, so that they can be externally invoked.
+But Wasm modules may also _import_ functions.
+These imports have to be resolved at the time when a module is instantiated;
+in other words, when a module is instantiated, the runtime has to provide references for all the imports that a module declares.

+The import/export mechanism is the way through which Wasm interacts with the outside world: without imports, a Wasm module is "pure compute", in other words, it cannot perform any kind of I/O. This puts you in the seat of the operating system.

+One way to fulfill imports is with a host function written in Java.
+Regardless of the source language that originated your Wasm module, it will be able to call this Java function when needed.

-If it helps, you can think of host functions like syscalls or a languages standard library but you decide what they are and how they behave and it's written in Java.
+If it helps, you can think of host functions like of syscalls or a the standard library of your favorite language.
+However, instead of having a default implementation, you use Java to decide what they do and how they behave.

 Let's download another example module to demonstrate this: